raig4359/fdk-client-swift/documentation/APPLICATION.md

-`DeleteAddressResponse`

-Returns a Status object indicating the success or failure of address deletion.

 ---

 #### selectAddress
 Select an address from available addresses

 ```swift
 cart.selectAddress(uid: uid, i: i, b: b, body: body) { (response, error) in